Basheera22/Syntecxhub_Student_Management_System/README.md

 - Delete student records
 - Menu-driven console interface

-  Technologies Used
+ TECHNOLOGY USED:

 - Java
 - ArrayList
 - Object-Oriented Programming (OOP)

- How to Run
+  HOW TO RUN:

 1. Compile the program using: javac StudentManagementSystem.java
+2.
-2. Run the program using: java StudentManagementSystem
+3. Run the program using: java StudentManagementSystem

-Sample Output
+SAMPLE OUTPUT:

 The program runs in the command line and displays a menu for managing student records.